saikit/async-cook/recipes/sweet-potato-and-bean-bowl.md

-# Sweet Potato and Bean bowl
+# Sweet Potato & Bean bowl

 Combining two long cooking ingredients to form a base of a high protein and highly customizable meal.